pantheon-systems/wp-redis/README.md

 For sites concerned with high traffic, speed for logged-in users, or dynamic pageloads, a high-speed and persistent object cache is a must.
 You also need something that can scale across multiple instances of your application, so using local file caches or APC are out.

 Redis is a great answer, and one we bundle on the Pantheon platform.
 This is our plugin for integrating with the cache, but you can use it on any self-hosted WordPress site if you have Redis.
+Install from [WordPress.org](https://wordpress.org/plugins/wp-redis/) or [Github](https://github.com/pantheon-systems/wp-redis).

 Go forth and make awesome!
-And, once you've built something great, [get involved with development on Github](https://github.com/pantheon-systems/wp-redis/issues).
+And, once you've built something great, [send us feature requests (or bug reports)](https://github.com/pantheon-systems/wp-redis/issues).

 ## Installation ##